zyd14/community-integrations/README.md

 * [GingerYouth](https://github.com/GingerYouth) for their work on the Java Pipes implementation
 * [marijncv](https://github.com/marijncv) for their work on the Rust Pipes implementation
 * [christeefy](https://github.com/christeefy) for their work on the Rust Pipes implementation
+* [JasperHG90](https://github.com/JasperHG90) for their work on the Iceberg integration
+* [danielgafni](https://github.com/danielgafni) for their work on the Polars integration

 Thank you all!